A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 \subsubsubsection{\textbf{Persistent User Simulation.}} High-fidelity user simulators are essential for realistic interactive online platforms because they provide scalable, reproducible, and controlled environments for training and evaluation, without accessing extensive real-user data, thereby respecting privacy and reducing costs associated with live user studies and online A/B testing~\citep{park2023generative, zhu2024reliable, samuel2024personagym, zhang2025llm}.
 In online digital platforms such as recommender systems~\citep{zhu2025llm} and social networks~\citep{gao2023s3}, simulators help approximate long-term user behaviors and preferences, enabling evaluation of policy optimization, ranking strategies, and interventional impacts under dynamic conditions rather than static test collections~\citep{jin2013understanding, zhang2025cold}.
-In such scenarios, user-centric memory support both longitudinal consistency and fine-grained preference evolution, as simulators need to maintain personalized profiles and adaptive interaction patterns over extended horizons.
+In such scenarios, user-centric memory supports both longitudinal consistency and fine-grained preference evolution, as simulators need to maintain personalized profiles and adaptive interaction patterns over extended horizons.
+Rather than reproducing a fixed persona, memory-enabled simulators should model how user states, preferences, and behaviors evolve in response to accumulated experiences and agent interventions.